Naematelia

 Naematelia is a genus of fungi in the family Naemateliaceae.
 All Naematelia species are parasites of other fungi (Stereum species) and produce anamorphic yeast states.
 When produced, basidiocarps (fruit bodies), are gelatinous and are colloquially classed among the "jelly fungi."
-Four species of Naematelia are currently recognized worldwide.
+Several species of Naematelia are currently recognized worldwide.
 One species, Naematelia aurantialba, is commercially cultivated for food.
+Recent taxonomic studies have clarified species boundaries within the Naematelia aurantialba complex, including the description of additional species from China.

 Taxonomy

 History

 Naematelia was introduced in 1816 by Elias Magnus Fries for fungal fruit bodies with a gelatinous outer layer and a hard inner core, as in the type species Naematelia encephala.
 Some mycologists subsequently used the name, while others considered Naematelia synonymous with Tremella since its basidia were Tremella-like.
 In a 1961 paper, American mycologist Robert Bandoni showed that the hard inner core of Naematelia encephala was composed largely of host tissue (Stereum sanguinolentum) and that Naematelia, therefore, represented no more than a Tremella species and its host.

 However, molecular research, based on cladistic analysis of DNA sequences, has shown that Tremella is polyphyletic (and hence artificial).

 Therefore, a different generic name was required for a group of species not closely related to Tremella mesenterica (the type species of Tremella), and in 2015 Naematelia was selected as the earliest such name available.
 Comparatively few species, however, have yet to be sequenced.